 To have “completed operations” liability coverage in the event of a slip/fall claim or other situation, it is critical for a snow plowing business to have a general liability policy.

 - The value of a snow plow and hitching equipment is not covered by a personal or commercial auto policy unless it is listed as optional equipment.
 Provide your agent with a receipt or documentation so that the value of your plowing equipment can be added to your policy.

-- If using your personal vehicle to plow for a fee, your auto policy needs to be classified for “Business Use”; otherwise, you may have a problem in a claim situation.
+- If using your personal vehicle to plow for a fee, your personal auto policy needs to be classified for “Business Use”; otherwise, you may not have coverage for a plowing related claim.